 We can infer where the problem was generated, but only in this case that we have only one validation.
 How about the scenario where we have several ones?

-I believe this is the wrong way because I do not have a result where I can, quickly, understand the problem, so I cannot take an action right away (fix the test, open a bug, etc…)
+I believe this is the wrong way because I do not have a result where I can, quickly, understand the problem, so I cannot take action right away (fix the test, open a bug, etc…)

 String name = "Elias Nogueira";